hoanhan101/gre-app/README.md

 The philosophy behind the app:
 * It had to be simple, friendly colorful and easy to use.
 * It had the learning process: Green line for Mastered Word (Right on first try), Yellow for Reviewing (Right on the second try), Red for Learning (Every wrong).

+For more information, please visit my website at https://hoanhan101.github.io/